-End of Life interviews
+3.2.1 End of Life interviews

-On Waves 2, 3, 4, 6, and 11, separate 'End of Life' interviews were also conducted among a sample of family members or carers of ELSA respondents who had recently passed away, asking about the circumstances around the respondent's final stages of life.
-End of Life interviews were also conducted as part of the Healthy Cognitive Ageing Project Wave 2 sub-study (HCAP2).
+On Waves 2, 3, 4 and 6, separate 'End of Life' interviews were also conducted among a sample of family members or carers of ELSA respondents who had recently passed away, asking about the circumstances around the respondent's final stages of life.
 Separate data and documentation about the EOL interviews is available at the UKDS.